halevigil/Important-Groups-First/README.md

 # Important-Groups-First

-This is a directory containing the code I used for my project entitled "Important Groups First: Encouraging Disentanglement in Variational Autoencoders"

 Abstract:
 Machine learning models represent data as vectors for a variety of tasks.
 Creating vector representations that are disentangled—where every dimension in the vector